Kind-to-Kidneys Meal Planning

 Help damaged filters function at their best

-Robyn Webb, MS, LN
+Recipes by Robyn Webb, MS, LN

 Diabetes is challenging; kidney disease is challenging, says Vandana Sheth, RD, CDE, a Los Angeles dietitian and certified diabetes educator: "When you put the two together, that diagnosis can be overwhelming and pretty stressful."
 People with diabetes are used to meal plans that count carbohydrates and saturated fat, but kidney disease adds to the foods-to-monitor list, which are covered in this article.